djleamen/SUSTAIN/README.md

 ### **Enhanced Productivity**
 - Get results faster with condensed, actionable responses.
 - Eliminate unnecessary verbose outputs by default, with the option to expand details when needed.

-SUSTAIN is a powerful, straight-to-the-point professional AI assistant.
+- Powerful, straight-to-the-point professional AI assistant.

 ---